lzell/AIProxySwift/README.md

 ```

 ### How to make a buffered DeepSeek R1 request to Fireworks AI
+FireworksAI works differently than going to DeepSeek directly in that the reasoning content is
+not on the messages's `reasoningContent` property.
+Instead, the reasoning content is included in
+`message.content` enclosed in `<think></think>` tags:

 ```swift
     /* Uncomment for BYOK use cases */